nikitavoloboev/data/focusing/rules.md

 - Be consistent.
 Make friends with imperfection.
 [Enjoy the process](https://nikitavoloboev.xyz/likes/#quotes) and don't fixate on the goals.
 - Don't judge anyone.
 Attempt to see another person's point of view.
 - Be honest.
 Don't lie to myself nor anyone else.
 Be confident in my thoughts & actions.
 - Embrace change.
 Never complain about anything.
 Be proactive.
-Be bold.
+Be bold & fearless.
 - Build [good habits](habits.md).
 Be strict in following through with new habits.
 - Adjust these rules and [my workflow](../sharing/my-workflow.md) to match what I learned.
 - Follow these rules.
 [Take it easy](../life/happiness.md).
 You only live now.